 It is considered to be of regional and strategic importance that Council exercises its ability to be represented at each and every meeting of the MRC.
-It is recommended that a deputy member be appointed to represent the City at any meetings of the Mindarie Regional Council to be held during the period of Cr Fishwick's leave of absence from 15 November to 20 December 2017 inclusive.
+It is recommended that a deputy member be appointed to represent the City at any meetings of the Mindarie Regional Council to be held during the periods of Cr Fishwick's leave of absence from 15 November and 20 December 2017 and 25 January and 18 February 2018 as well as Cr Norman's leave of absence between the periods 22 February and 3 March 2018 and 6 April and 13 April 2018.

-- in the absence of Cr Russ Fishwick, JP and in accordance with the provisions of section 52 of the Interpretation Act 1984, APPOINTS an Elected Member as a deputy member to act on behalf of Cr Russ Fishwick and represent the City at any meetings of the Mindarie Regional Council to be held between 15 November and 20 December 2017; - 2 ADVISES the Mindarie Regional Council of its decision.
+- in the absence of Cr Russ Fishwick and Cr Mike Norman and in accordance with the provisions of section 52 of the Interpretation Act 1984, APPOINTS an Elected Member as a deputy member to act on behalf of Cr Russ Fishwick, JP and Cr Mike Norman and represent the City at any meetings of the Mindarie Regional Council to be held between 15 November and 20 December 2017, 25 January and 18 February 2018, 22 February and 3 March 2018 and 6 April and 13 April 2018; - 2 ADVISES the Mindarie Regional Council of its decision.